Lines of minima in Outer space: Introduction

-\begin{cor} Let $\Gamma<{\rm Out}(F_n)$ be a subgroup which is not virtually abelian and which contains at least one fully irreducible element.
-Then for every $p>1$ the second bounded cohomology group $H_b^2(\Gamma,\ell^p(\Gamma))$ is infinite dimensional. \end{cor}
+\begin{theo} Let $\Gamma<{\rm Out}(F_n)$ be a subgroup which is not virtually abelian and which contains at least one fully irreducible element.
+Then for every $p>1$ the second bounded cohomology group $H_b^2(\Gamma,\ell^p(\Gamma))$ is infinite dimensional. \end{theo}

-Earlier Bestvina and Feighn \cite{BF08} showed that a subgroup $\Gamma$ as in the corollary has nontrivial second bounded cohomology with real coefficients.
+Earlier Bestvina and Feighn \cite{BF10} showed that a subgroup $\Gamma$ as in the theorem has nontrivial second bounded cohomology with real coefficients.
 This is also immediate from our approach.

 All constructions in this paper are equally valid for the action of the mapping class group on Teichm\"uller space.
 This leads for example to a new proof of the main result of \cite{Mi96} avoiding completely the explicit use of Teichm\"uller theory.
-However, in this case our more abstract approach does not have any obvious advantages over the original arguments.
+However, in this case our more abstract approach does not have any obvious advantage over the original arguments.
+The analogue of our main theorem for mapping class groups was derived with a different method in \cite{H08b}.